Council Tax Reduction - how is your applicable amount worked out if you're a pensioner

 - the highest rate care component of Disability Living Allowance (DLA), or

 - the daily living component of Personal Independence Payment (PIP).

 If an award of DLA or PIP stops because the child or young person goes into hospital the premium continues to apply.
 If the child or young person dies, the premium continues to apply during the period when Child Benefit is still being paid.

-- More about Child Benefit after the death of a child or young person
+- More about Child Benefit after the death of a child or young person on GOV.UK

 - More about Disability Living Allowance (DLA)

 The local authority will include the carer's premium in your applicable amount if either you or your partner is entitled to Carer's Allowance.
 You might still qualify for the premium if you're entitled to Carer's Allowance but don't actually get it because of overlapping benefit rules.
 You must have actually made a claim for Carer's Allowance in order for the premium to apply.

 What if both you and your partner qualify for carer's premium?

 If both you and your partner qualify for carer's premium, two premiums will be included in your applicable amount.

 What if your entitlement to Carer's Allowance ends?